Military Spouse Career Support and Educational Resources

 Military Base Employment and Education Support

 Often, some of the best employment and education support is found right on your closest military base.
 Typically, these services are in person (all branches of the military offer a version of support), which adds to the customization of your particular journey, but also provides one-on-one motivation.
-As of late, however, in-person help has changed to virtual appointments and events, so check with your installation online first.
+Much of the in-person help has changed to virtual appointments and events, so check with your installation online first.

-Holly Nusom, military spouse advocate and content contributor to the MilSpouse Roadmap (see below) connects military spouses to the resources and guidance the Army provides through the Fort Campbell Spouse Employment Center.
-The employment center serves as an elite example of the spousal support the Army hopes to replicate on installations across the country to specifically serve military spouses in achieving their career and education goals
+Holly Nusom, military spouse advocate and content contributor to the MilSpouse Roadmap (see below) connects military spouses to the resources and guidance the Army provides through the Fort Campbell Army Community Service Employment Readiness Program.
+The employment program serves as an elite example of the spousal support the Army hopes to replicate on installations across the country to specifically serve military spouses in achieving their career and education goals.

 Holly describes the services provided by the employment center: